foundry-rs/book/src/reference/ds-test.md

 ## Dappsys Test Reference

-`DSTest` provides basic logging and assertion functionality.
+The Dappsys Test library provides basic logging and assertion functionality.

 `DSTest` is included in the Forge Standard Library.
 To use it, import `forge-std/Test.sol` and inherit from `Test`, like so: